 The plan for today was to head back to Srinagar and collect motorcycles from Faisal for the next few days of the trip.
 Before that, however, we were also to visit the famous meadows of Doodhpathri.

-So from Gulmarg, idea was to drive back all the way till Magam and then take the road from there to Doodhpathri via Khan Sahib.
+So from Gulmarg, idea was to drive back all the way to Magam and then take the road from there to Doodhpathri via Khan Sahib.
 After spending some time at Doodhpathri, we would then drive back to Srinagar by evening.

 Journey So Far